 Arterial Thromboembolic Events

-RPLS has been reported with an incidence of < 0.1% in clinical studies.
+PRES has been reported with an incidence of < 0.5% in clinical studies.
 The onset of symptoms occurred from 16 hours to 1 year after initiation of Avastin.
-RPLS is a neurological disorder which can present with headache, seizure, lethargy, confusion, blindness and other visual and neurologic disturbances.
+PRES is a neurological disorder which can present with headache, seizure, lethargy, confusion, blindness and other visual and neurologic disturbances.
 Mild to severe hypertension may be present.
-Magnetic resonance imaging (MRI) is necessary to confirm the diagnosis of RPLS.
+Magnetic resonance imaging (MRI) is necessary to confirm the diagnosis of PRES.

-Discontinue Avastin in patients developing RPLS.
+Discontinue Avastin in patients developing PRES.
 Symptoms usually resolve or improve within days, although some patients have experienced ongoing neurologic sequelae.
-The safety of reinitiating Avastin therapy in patients previously experiencing RPLS is not known.
-[See DOSAGE AND ADMINISTRATION.]
+The safety of reinitiating Avastin therapy in patients previously experiencing PRES is not known.
+[See DOSAGE AND ADMINISTRATION]

 Monitor proteinuria by dipstick urine analysis for the development or worsening of proteinuria with serial urinalyses during Avastin therapy.
 Patients with a 2 + or greater urine dipstick reading should undergo further assessment with a 24-hour urine collection.

 Suspend Avastin administration for ≥ 2 grams of proteinuria/24 hours and resume when proteinuria is < 2 gm/24 hours.
 Discontinue Avastin in patients with nephrotic syndrome.
-Data from a postmarketing safety study showed poor correlation between UPCR (Urine Protein/Creatinine Ratio) and 24 hour urine protein (Pearson Correlation 0.39 (95% CI 0.17, 0.57).
-[See Use In Specific Populations] The safety of continued Avastin treatment in patients with moderate to severe proteinuria has not been evaluated.
-[See DOSAGE AND ADMINISTRATION]
+[See DOSAGE AND ADMINISTRATION] Data from a postmarketing safety study showed poor correlation between UPCR (Urine Protein/Creatinine Ratio) and 24 hour urine protein (Pearson Correlation 0.39 (95% CI 0.17, 0.57).
+[See Use in Specific Populations]

 Infusion reactions reported in the clinical trials and post-marketing experience include hypertension, hypertensive crises associated with neurologic signs and symptoms, wheezing, oxygen desaturation, Grade 3 hypersensitivity, chest pain, headaches, rigors, and diaphoresis.
 In clinical studies, infusion reactions with the first dose of Avastin were uncommon ( < 3%) and severe reactions occurred in 0.2% of patients.